 Why is it important to reduce the amount of wasted food?

-In 2020, approximately 774,400 tons of food waste was disposed of in Maryland in landfills and incinerators.
-Only 167,200 tons were recycled at organic recycling facilities such as composters and anaerobic digesters.
 It takes a lot of money, water, and energy to produce our nation’s food supply, and by disposing of wasted food into landfills and incinerators, all that money, water and energy is lost.
-Decomposition of food waste in a landfill leads to the generation of greenhouse gases, such as methane.
+Decomposition of food scraps in a landfill leads to the generation of greenhouse gases, such as methane.
 Methane is one of the chief gases contributing to climate change.
-In addition, food waste takes up a large amount of space in a landfill, resulting in the filling and closing of landfills at a faster pace.
+In addition, food scraps takes up a large amount of space in a landfill, resulting in the filling and closing of landfills at a faster pace.
 If burned in an incinerator, gases such as carbon dioxide and nitrous oxide contribute to increased air pollution.

 Organic waste in landfills generates, methane, a potent greenhouse gas.
 Composting wasted food and other organics significantly reduces methane, and anaerobic digesting the material captures methane for beneficial reuse.